wesker-albert/cibo/STYLEGUIDE.md

 up in the CHANGELOG.

 **Names should begin with one of the following *present-tense* verbs**:
-- Add, Create
+- Add, Create, Implement
-- Change, Refactor, Update, Move
+- Change, Refactor, Update, Move, Revise
 - Deprecate
 - Remove, Delete
-- Fix
+- Fix, Repair
 - Secure

 One reason for the above, is the CHANGELOG generator looks for these terms, and then